“Green Envy” is the successor of KillaJoule. It will be built with the goal to be the world’s fastest motorcycle, period.

 Bodywork: Combination of aluminum sheet metal (for single curved surfaces) and 3D printed and/or composite parts (for complex curved surfaces).
 [Similar to the KillaJoule, but more 3D printed parts expected].

 Wheels: Non-pnematic wheels, currently under development.
-Goodyear pneumatic LSR tires as Plan B. [KillaJoule’s wheels will be used as Plan B if the wheel development is unsuccessful].
+Goodyear pneumatic LSR tires as Plan B and for initial testing.
+[KillaJoule’s wheels will be used as Plan B if the wheel development is unsuccessful].

 Front suspension: Springer-style front suspension.
 [Same as KillaJoule].
 Currently looking for a suspension partner.